GlacioHack/xdem/doc/source/coregistration.md

 Please set `only_translation=True` when initializing the coregistration method ICP(), LZD() or CPD().
 ```

-A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs into grids, then a coregistration method (e.g. LZD) runs independently in each block.
+A {class}`~xdem.coreg.BlockwiseCoreg` splits DEMs into grids, then a coregistration method runs independently in each block.
 Afterwards, an interpolation method is used to obtain the overall offset.
 The advantages of this tool are that memory consumption is reduced and local errors are better detected.

 ```{note}
 The `block_size_fit` parameter adjusts the size of the tiles over which the coregistration methods are computed.